wandb/docs/docs/tutorials/keras_tables.md

 ![](/images/tutorials/huggingface-why.png)

-This colab notebook introduces the `WandbEvalCallback` which is an abstract callback that be inherited to build useful callbacks for model prediction visualization and dataset visualization.
-Refer to the [💫 `WandbEvalCallback`](https://colab.research.google.com/drive/107uB39vBulCflqmOWolu38noWLxAT6Be#scrollTo=u50GwKJ70WeJ&line=1&uniqifier=1) section for more details.
+This Colab notebook introduces the `WandbEvalCallback` which is an abstract callback that be inherited to build useful callbacks for model prediction visualization and dataset visualization.

 ## 🌴 Setup and Installation